-Coach Meg is part of the GAIN Network and is a member of the United States Lifesaving Association, American Swim Coaches Association, and the National Field Hockey Coaches Association.
-Meg is certified by National Strength and Conditioning Association as a Certified Strength and Conditioning Specialist, USA Track and Field, as a Spinning (Indoor Cycling) Instructor, USA Swimming and is also a certified open water lifeguard.
+Coach Meg is part of the GAIN Network and is a member of the United States Lifesaving Association, American Swim Coaches Association and the National Field Hockey Coaches Association.
+Meg is certified by National Strength and Conditioning Association, USA Triathlon, USA Track and Field, as a Spinning (Indoor Cycling) Instructor, USA Swimming and is also a certified open water lifeguard.
 She has a BA in physical education and a MS in Sport Injury Management.
-Meg is currently pursuing coaching certification through USA triathlon, USA cycling, and USA Weightlifting.
+Meg is currently pursuing coaching certification through USA cycling, and USA Weightlifting.

 To Contact Coach Meg: